-People make mistakes, don’t let an assault charge be one of them.
-Choose a trusted team of attorneys to ensure that you are protected and properly defended.
-Choose Martin Foldie Law to aid you in your legal battle and give you the best possible chance of freedom.
+If you are faced with an assault charge you need a trusted team of attorneys to ensure that your rights are protected and you are properly defended.
+Choose Martin Foldie Law to aid you in your legal battle and give you the best possible chance for a positive outcome.

-Under Michigan Law, an Assault is putting anyone in an immediate fear of a battery.
+Under Michigan Law, Assault is defined as putting anyone in an immediate fear of battery.
 For example, raising your fist and making someone flinch is technically an assault.
-Any act or threat done with the purpose of making someone being immediately afraid of being physically harmed is an assault.
+Any act or threat done with the purpose of making someone become immediately afraid of being physically harmed is an assault.

-A Battery is any offensive touching of another or their person.
-If you punch, hit, push, trip, pinch, spit upon, flick, poke, kick, elbow, or something similar to another person whom does not want or expect you to do this physical act, you have committed a battery.
+Battery is any offensive touching of another upon their person.
+If you punch, hit, push, trip, pinch, spit upon, flick, poke, kick, elbow, or do something similar to another person whom does not want or expect you to do this physical act, you have committed a battery.

-In Michigan, assaults or assault & battery are looked upon as the same.
-This is a misdemeanor with the maximum penalty for these charges is 93 days in jail and/or $500 fine.
+In Michigan, assault or assault & battery are looked upon as the same.
+These are deemed misdemeanor offenses that carry a maximum penalty of 93 days in jail and/or $500 fine.

-In addition, these types of actions can be considered more serious depending on certain factors.
+The severity of assault charges vary and can be considered more serious depending on certain factors.

-In Michigan, Aggravated Assault is a battery performed without a weapon that resulted in a serious injury to another individual.
-For example, Punching someone on the mouth and splitting their lip requiring stitches would be considered an aggravated assault.
+In Michigan, aggravated assault is a battery performed without a weapon that results in a serious injury to another individual.
+For example, punching another individual so as to leave a bruise, welt, or laceration is considered an aggravated assault.

-This is a misdemeanor with the maximum penalty being up to 1 year in jail and/or $1,000 fine.
+This is a misdemeanor with the maximum penalty being up to one year in jail and/or $1,000 fine.

 - This type varies greatly depending upon the presence of a dangerous weapon.
 If a dangerous weapon is not present, the possible conviction is up to 15 years in prison.
 If a dangerous weapon is present or implied, the possible conviction is up to a life sentence in prison.